Russia wants Iran arms embargo ended as soon as possible

 UFA, Russia Russia called on Thursday for a U.N. weapons embargo on Iran to be lifted as soon as possible, saying it would help Tehran contribute to the fight against terrorism.

-The arms embargo is among stumbling blocks at talks in Vienna between Iran and six major powers, including Russia, on curbing Tehran's nuclear programme in exchange for relief from economic sanctions.
+The arms embargo is among stumbling blocks at talks in Vienna between Iran and six major powers, including Russia, on curbing Tehran's nuclear program in exchange for relief from economic sanctions.

 "We are calling for lifting the embargo as soon as possible and we will support the choices that Iran's negotiators make," Russian Foreign Minister Sergei Lavrov said during a summit of the BRICS emerging economies in the Russian city of Ufa.